apache/trafficserver/doc/developer-guide/jsonrpc/jsonrpc-api.en.rst

 Response:

-The response will contain the default `success_response`  or an :cpp:class:`RPCErrorCode`.
+The response will contain the default `success_response`  or a proper rpc error, check :ref:`jsonrpc-node-errors` for mode details.

 Validation: